jaredhagen/chat/README.md

 - UI: More comprehensive API error handling should be put in place.
 - UI: `react-query` uses some pretty aggresive refetching of stale data these settings could be tuned down.
 - UI: The copy in the UI should really be templatized for localization support.
-- UI: Accessibility was not really a consideration as I built out the UI.
+- UI: Accessibility has not been a focus.
 Screen reader landmarks and keyboard controls along with things like color contrast all should be considered.
 - UI: The UI has no tests.
 I just ran out of time.
 My React skills were very rusty going into this.